croquet/croquet/historic/sdk/README.md

 MyModel.register();
 ```

-Also, every _Croquet_ model needs to have its static `register()` method called after it is defined.
-This registers the model with _Croquet's_ internal class database so it can be properly stored and retrieved when a snapshot is created.
+Also, every _Croquet_ model class needs to have its static [`register()`]{@link Model.register} method called after it is defined.
+This registers the model class with _Croquet's_ internal class database so it can be properly stored and retrieved when a snapshot is created.

+If your application uses multiple models, you instantiate them by calling [`create()`]{@link Model.create} instead of `new`.

+See {@link Model} for the full class documentation.

 # Views

-When `startSession()` creates the local model and view, it passes the view a pointer to the model.
+When `startSession()` creates the local root model and root view, it passes the view a reference to the model.
 This way the view can initialize itself to reflect whatever state the model may currently be in.
 Remember that when you join a session, your model might be initalized by running its `init()` method, or it might be initialized by loading an existing snapshot.
 Having direct access to the model allows the view to configure itself properly no matter how the model was initialized.
 ```
 class MyView extends Croquet.View {
     constructor(model) {